tunzor/llc-python-intro-snippets/README.md

 This will start a [Flask web server](https://palletsprojects.com/p/flask/) on your computer and make it accessible at http://localhost:5000

 It displays a simple webpage.

 ---

+`ex5-image-manipulation.py`

+This will crop and resize the photo of the Toronto skyline in the ex5 folder and save the new copies in the same folder.

+---